 in Gaelic, possibly meaning "place of elms".

-From a Scottish place name, probably derived from Gaelic leas celyn
+, derived from a place name in Aberdeenshire, itself probably from Gaelic leas celyn

 meaning "garden of holly".

 meaning "plum, plum tree".
 This was the surname of Chinese emperors of the Tang dynasty.

 "linden tree" and gren

 "branch".
 A famous bearer of this name was Swedish author Astrid Lindgren (1907-2002).

 Originally from place names meaning either "flax town" or "linden tree town" in Old English.

 Originally from place names meaning "linden tree forest" in Old English.

 Indicated a person who lived near a grove of trees, from Old Norse lundr

 meaning "grove".
 There are towns in Sweden and Britain called Lund.